-intentionally limit the number of guests on our tours to no more than about forty.
+intentionally limit the number of guests on most tours to about thirty or less.
 This helps insure close, personal attention by Continental

 Guests of Continental Capers have the services of Marian P. Cohen, an independent travel contractor and travel specialist with Continental Capers Travel, with more than thirty-five years experience in the travel business.